CamDavidsonPilon/lifelines/README.md

 But outside of medicine and actuarial science, there are many other interesting and exciting applications of this lesser-known technique, for example:
 - SaaS providers are interested in measuring customer lifetimes, or time to first behaviours.
-- ecommerce shops are interested the time between first and second order (called *repeat purchase rate*).
 - sociologists are interested in measure political parties lifetimes, or relationships, or marriages
 - Business are interested in what variables affect lifetime value